 H. Kemal Ilter, B.Eng., M.B.A., Ph.D.

 "Science is the most reliable guide for civilization, for life, for success, for everything in the world.
-Seeking a guide except science is blindness, ignorance, heresy."
+Seeking a guide except science is negligence, ignorance, heresy."

 "Imagination is more important than knowledge.
 For knowledge is limited to all we now know and understand, while imagination embraces the entire world, and all there ever will be to know and understand."